Archive | December, 2020

 This one is recommended by our followers as a must try.
 They have a great selection of artisan breads, celebration cake, pastries and a whole lot more including pizza.

-Well this one has crossed our radar before and an Instagram follower reminded us about this sweet shop that specializes in Latin desserts, cakes, pastries, empanadas and breads.
+This sweet shop specializes in Latin desserts, cakes, pastries, empanadas and breads.
 If it’s cake you are looking for, the Mango Cake and Dulce De Leche Cakes are recommended.

-If you’ve attended any farmer markets and craft fairs over the holiday season, you will find Sweet Thea Bakery with a whole lot of delish goodness.
-They offer decadent cookies, stollen, plum pudding and a whole lot more.
-They are currently set up at a Pop Up Shop at Main & 27th Avenue until December 27th.
-If you can’t make it person, visit them online, they delivery and a couple of other pick up options.
+If you’ve attended any farmer markets and craft fairs over the years, you will have found Sweet Thea Bakery with a whole lot of delish goodness.
+They offer decadent cookies, German stollen, plum pudding and a whole lot more.
+They no longer do farmer markets or craft fairs, but instead have been doing a Pop Up Shop at Main & 27th Avenue the last few years.
+In even better news, they are currently working on a permanent location on Main Street.
+If you can’t make their Pop Up Shop, you can visit them online.

 Swiss Bakery, 143 East 3rd Avenue (just off Main Street)

 We’ve been hearing so many great things about the Swiss Bakery and readers reached out to say, they need to be on this list.
-Although we haven’t made an in person visit yet, their website has lots to get us excited including frissants, carmelized puff tart, stollen and Christmas cookies.
+They offer an array of goodies including frissants, carmelized puff tart, stollen, Christmas cookies and Gingerbread House Kits.

-Trafiq is a chic little café which we’ve only popped into briefly, but we keep hearing great things about this spot and the cakes look to die for.
-They have a Lemon Lavendar cake that’s caught our eye and sounds amazing.
+Trafiq is a chic little café and has so many delish offerings it is so hard to choose.
+They have a Lemon Lavendar cake that’s caught our eye and is on our list to try.
 Their Instagram feed is drool worthy honestly.
-Give them a follow.
+Give them a follow and do stop by if you haven’t already.

 We hope you’ll support some of these great local businesses this holiday season.